-Again, to demonstrate the potential effectiveness of a partition-based incremental streaming approach to graphbased anomaly detection, we apply the PLADS algorithm to this same synthetic graph.
-For this example, we have divided the original graph into 100 partitions, where each partition consists of approximately 19,000 vertices and edges.
 We initially process the first 20 (N) partitions of the graph.
 The choice of an initial 20 partitions is somewhat arbitrary, as our goal is to just get a representative sample with which to start analyzing.
-Running them in parallel, all of the partitions finish processing in 9 seconds, each with 3 (M) normative patterns.
+Running them in parallel, all of the partitions finish processing in 9 seconds, each with 3 (M)normative patterns.
 It should be noted that even if the partitions are not processed in parallel, it only takes 136 seconds to process the 20 partitions serially.
-However, we will also use T=20 as the size of our processing window (i.e., partitions retained in memory).
+However, we will also use T = 20 as the size of our processing window (i.e., how many partitions will be retained in memory).